The new Botox that lasts 6 months!19/07/22

 How does this compare with the existing toxin brands?

-In the 10 years of practising Aesthetic Medicine, I’ve used all of these toxins but my favourite to date is Azzalure.
+In the 10 years of practising Aesthetic Medicine, I’ve used all of these toxins and they are all quite similar but my preferred toxin is Azzalure.
 This is also produced by Galderma.
 It’s my preferred product because I find it has a quick mode of action and tends to last longer than 3 months.
 Personally, when I have my Azzalure treatments, I see an effect within 2 days and the aesthetic improvements last around 4 months.
 This also correlates with what most of my patients tell me.
+I also like Azzalure because Galderma is a company that produces a lot of dermatology treatments so they have a medical based ethos that extends into the aesthetic dermatology arena.

-To support my anecdotal evidence, there was a 2018 study examining the quantity of the active particle in each of the toxins.
+To support my anecdotal evidence of slight differences between the toxins, there was a 2018 study examining the quantity of the active particle in each product.
 Azzalure topped the chart with 2.69 ng of active component compared to 0.9ng and 0.4ng with the other 2.
-However, whether the results seen are all down to this active particle and how it was assessed, remains a moot point.
+However, whether the results seen are all down to this active particle, remains a moot point among specialists.

 Are there any medical studies showing the speed of onset and longevity of Azzalure?